This quick-start sample app is built in Java and lets you get started with the Google+ platform in a few minutes. The app demonstrates:

 Step 3: Run the quick-start app

-After you have set up your Google Developers Console project and configured the quick-start app, the app is ready to run.
+After you have set up your Google API Console project and configured the quick-start app, the app is ready to run.

 Because you registered

-in the Google Developers Console (in step 1), you will run the sample from that
+in the Google API Console (in step 1), you will run the sample from that

 Compile the Java quick-start app: